 Efficient organisation of economic structures and processes is impossible without systematic processing of information, just as IT systems cannot be developed and operated without reference to economic principles and conditions.
 "Networking across disciplines" describes the successful, practice-oriented model developed by the Faculty.
 The integration of Business Studies, Computer Science, Business Information Systems and Economics is a unique competitive advantage for the university and helps to produce highly skilled graduates.
 Research and teaching in the Faculty are interdisciplinary, which amongst other things enables students to switch smoothly between a range of course options.

-In addition to programmes in Computer Science, Business Studies, Health Care Management, Economic Studies and Business Information Systems, the Faculty also offers Computer Science and Business Administration components for teacher training students.
-Continuing education courses for professionals are also available, including the virtual programme in Business Information Systems (VAWi).
+In addition to programmes in Computer Science, Business Studies, Health Care Management, Economic Studies and Business Information Systems, the Faculty also offers Computer Science and Business Administration components for students studying teaching.
+Courses for professionals who want to keep on studying are also available, including the virtual programme in Business Information Systems (VAWi).

 Learn more about our Faculty for Business Administration and Economics, who we are, how we teach and how we do research!